 Events that were added using the Visual Tagger (as opposed to in code) have a

 context property in the event payload that says

-General Availability launch is planned for Fall of 2019.
+General Availability launch is planned for Spring of 2020.

 Questions?
 Problems?
 Need more info?
 Contact us, and we can help!